As the new year is upon us and you are filing your taxes and reviewing your finances, are you looking at your will?

 What is a will?

-A will is a document which provides who is to receive your property at death, who will administer your estate, the appointment of trustees and guardians, if applicable, and other provisions.
+A will is a document that provides who is to receive your property at death, who will administer your estate, the appointment of trustees and guardians, if applicable, and other provisions.

 A will is a gift you leave for your family or loved ones.
 It makes it easier for them to manage your estate.